dotnet/csharplang/proposals/extensions.md

 }
 ```

-TODO4 confirm what happens when we have different kinds of members
+TODO(instance) confirm what happens when we have different kinds of members

 ```cs
 var c = new C();